The problem: what causes hypertension?

 Dr Mehmet Oz, heart surgeon, author & TV host

 How does Vedic meditation help with reducing high blood pressure?

-When we meditate, our stress levels fall significantly, and all systems within the body begin to normalise, including our blood pressure.
+When we meditate, our stress levels fall significantly, and all the systems within the body begin to normalise, including our blood pressure.

-The soothing qualities of the individually selected mantras brings such rest to the mind, body and nervous system that we are able to break through the hyperactively aroused programming of our imbalanced autonomic nervous system.
+The soothing qualities of the individually selected mantras bring such rest to mind, body and nervous system that we are able to break through the hyperactively aroused programming of our imbalanced autonomic nervous system.

 As a result, our nervous system is able to begin to resetting to calmer, more natural resting levels.

-It makes Vedic meditation an effective tool for lowering high blood pressure that is far better than having to resort to medications.
+It makes Vedic meditation a useful tool for lowering high blood pressure that is far better than having to resort to medications.
 Instead of there being negative side effects to treatment, the side effects of meditation are nothing but positive.

-People with hypertension who have been meditating for longer than 3 months need on average 23% less blood pressure medication.
+People with hypertension who have been meditating for longer than three months need, on average, 23% less blood pressure medication.

 Robert Schneider, Director of the Institute of Natural Medicine & Prevention MUM

 What's the proof that meditation helps with reducing high blood pressure?

-When we practise Vedic meditation, our heart rate tends to fall by an average of 5 beats per minute, we release less vasopressin and we experience dilation of our arteries, particularly in our peripheries.
-The net result for people with higher than normal BP counts is that there are significant reductions in systolic and diastolic blood pressure counts.
+When we practise Vedic meditation, our heart rate tends to fall by an average of five beats per minute, we release less vasopressin, and we experience dilation of our arteries, particularly in our peripheries.
+The net result for people with higher than normal average BP counts is that there are significant reductions in systolic and diastolic blood pressure counts.